ibrahimy353/coffee_site/README.md

 ## Installation

-* To install the project start by forking the repo to your
+* To install the project start by forking the repo to your github page.
 * Open the coding environment of your choice vscode etc.

 ## Run Locally

-Clone the project
+Clone the project through IDE terminal or CMD

 ```bash
   git clone https://github.com/ibrahimy353/trekmovie.git